 but it is a popular spot.
 It is a major trailhead into the Sawtooth Mountains used by both

 hikers and horse packers.
 There are a few undeveloped sites on the way into Grandjean.

-The take out for the upper, and the upper-most put in for the lower, is located at short distance up FR524.
+The take out for the upper, and the put in for the middle, is located at short distance up FR524.
 Just after you turn off, start watching for a spur road on the right, leading to an undeveloped campground.
 Stay on it till you reach the river.
-The Warm Springs put in is located about 3 miles downriver from the FR524 turn off.
+You can also put in at the Warm Springs Guard Station, located about 3 miles downriver from the FR524 turn off.
 Just after Highway 21 crosses the South Fork, watch for a dirt road on the North side.
 Continue on it for roughly a mile, watching for a spur on the left, leading down to the river, immdeately below the ranger station.
-Warm Springs can be a busy, popular camping spot.
+Putting in here cuts off Bonneville and Chapman Creek Rapids.

 The take out at Mountain View campground is located a short distance upstream from Lowman.
 Parking there is extremely limited, and requires paying a fee.
 Note that it is not an officially designated take out site, but literally just an opening in the timber wide enough to fit a boat through.
 Be extremely discrete and stealthy, and do not block access for campers or other boaters.
 It is best to park on the side of the highway, outside of the actual campground.
 Use common sense, and do your best not piss off the campground host, or to do anything that would jeopardize access.

-A popular midway put in / take out is at Helende campground.
-It makes a good place to camp if you want to divide the run into two days, or only have time to run the upper or lower half.
-Kayakers have nearly unlimited put in and take out options all along the entire run.
+Kayakers have nearly unlimited put in and take out options all along the entire section.
+Rafters can peice together any combination of access points to custom tailor the run.
+I have rafted all the way from Warm Springs to Mountain View in a single day, but it was a very long day.
 Hitching can be difficult, especially late in the day when traffic on Highway 21 is sparse.
-Bicycle shuttles are not recommended due to the narrow shoulder and many blind corners on Highway 21.
+Bicycle shuttles are not recommended due to the narrow shoulder and many blind corners.

 in a larger window.